manticoresoftware/manticoresearch-php/docs/searchclass.md

 Enables highlighting.

-The function can accept two parameters and none is mandatory.
+The function can accept two parameters, and neither is mandatory.

-- fields - array with field names from which to extract the texts for highlighting.
-If missing, all `text` fields will be used
+- fields - an array with field names from which to extract the texts for highlighting.
+If missing, all `text` fields will be used.
-- settings - array with settings of highlighting.
-For more details check HTTP API [Text highlighting](https://manual.manticoresearch.com/Searching/Full_text_matching/Basic_usage#HTTP-JSON)
+- settings - an array with settings for highlighting.
+For more details, check the HTTP API [Text highlighting](https://manual.manticoresearch.com/Searching/Full_text_matching/Basic_usage#HTTP-JSON).

 ```php
 $search->highlight();